-The Music Lab is open Monday-Thursday from 9:00 am - 11:00 pm, Friday from 9:00 am - 8:00 pm, Saturday from 2:00 pm to 8:00 pm and Sunday from 2:00 pm to 11:00 pm to the entire Tech community, offering incredible digital music capabilities.
-Patrons can compose, print, playback, and record original music electronically; digitize analog recordings; develop aural skills through interactive programs; create marching band drills; edit and burn existing digital music; as well as listen to and watch multimedia titles.
-The Music Lab houses the library's recorded music collection of over 6000 audio titles primarily on CD and LP, including many rare recordings not available in digital format.
-The library also hosts an impressive collection of streaming audio and digital music recordings such as the Naxos Music Library and Digital Theatre Plus.
-The lab has 18 networked PC workstations, and a state-of-the-art audio-visual projection system.
+The Music Lab is open Monday-Friday from 11:00 am - 10:00 pm, Saturday from 2:00 pm to 6:00 pm, and Sunday from 5:00 pm to 10:00 pm to the entire Tech community, offering incredible digital music capabilities.
+Patrons can compose, print, playback, and record original music electronically; digitize analog recordings; develop aural skills through interactive programs; create marching band drills; edit and burn existing digital music, and listen to and watch multimedia titles.
+The Music Lab houses the library's recorded music collection of over 6000 audio titles, primarily on CD and LP, including many rare recordings not available in digital format.
+The library also hosts an impressive collection of streaming audio and digital music recordings, such as the Naxos Music Library and Digital Theatre Plus.
+The lab has 18 networked PC workstations and a state-of-the-art audio-visual projection system.
 The Control Room contains 2 PCs, a scanner, and a Media Tower that allows distribution of media to twelve student workstations with HD television monitors for film course reserves.